Ann (Ball) Andrews

 Funeral arrangements are under the care and direction of W.J.
 Dooley Funeral Home, 107 Pleasant Street, North Sydney.
 In lieu of flowers, memorial donations may be made to the SPCA, Palliative Care Society of Cape Breton or a charity of choice.
 Online condolences may be sent to the family at www.wjdooley.com

-To send flowers to Beverly Ann (Ball) Andrews' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Beverly Ann (Ball) Andrews, please visit our floral store.